magnolialogic/swiftui-apnsManager/README.md

 # swiftui-PushNotificationManager
 Easy APNS support for SwiftUI apps

-Import `PushNotificationManager.swift` into your Xcode project to easily request push notification permissions and register with APNS.
+Check out and add `PushNotificationManager.swift` to your Xcode project to easily request user permissions for push notifications on launch, and if allowed register with APNS and log device token.

 ### Setup